Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Graph Neural Networks (GNN s ) in Multimodal Learning

-Because of their superior performance, the most sought-after multimodal fusion technique in the literature is the post-learning fusion method, where the individual data views are first processed by the primary learner and later fused for the downstream predictive task~\cite{tortora2022radiopathomics}.
+Post-learning fusion methods include processing individual data modalities and later fusing them for the downstream predictive task~\cite{tortora2022radiopathomics}.
 In the post-learning fusion paradigm, the hand-crafted features perform better than the deep features when the dimensionality of input data is low, and vice versa~\cite{tortora2022radiopathomics}.
 Many interesting GNN-based works involving the post-learning fusion mechanism have recently been published.
-Decagon~\cite{zitnik2018modeling} used a multimodal approach on GCNs using proteins and drugs interactions to predict exact side effects as a multi-relational link prediction task.
-Drug–target affinity (DTA)~\cite{nguyen2021graphdta} experimented with four different flavors of GNNs (GCN, GAT, GIN, GAT-GCN) along with a CNN to fuse together molecular embeddings and proteins sequences for predicting drug-target affinity.
-PathomicFusion~\cite{chen2020pathomic} combined the morphological features extracted from image patches (using CNNs), cell-graph features from cell-graphs of histology images (GraphSAGE-based GCNs), and genomic features (using feed-forward network) for survival prediction on glioma and clear cell renal cell carcinoma.
-Shi \emph{et al.}~\cite{shi2019graph} proposed a late-fusion technique to study screening of cervical cancer at early stages, by using CNNs to extract features from histology images, followed by K-means clustering to generate graphs which are processed through two-layer GCN.
+Decagon~\cite{zitnik2018modeling} used a multimodal approach on GCNs using proteins and drug interactions to predict exact side effects as a multi-relational link prediction task.
+Drug–target affinity (DTA)~\cite{nguyen2021graphdta} experimented with four different flavors of GNNs (GCN, GAT, GIN, GAT-GCN) along with a CNN to fuse together molecular embeddings and protein sequences for predicting drug-target affinity.
+PathomicFusion~\cite{chen2020pathomic} combined the morphological features extracted from image patches (using CNNs), cell-graph features from cell-graphs of histology images (GraphSAGE-based GCNs), and genomic features (using a feed-forward network) for survival prediction on glioma and clear cell renal cell carcinoma.
+Shi \emph{et al.}~\cite{shi2019graph} proposed a late-fusion technique to study screening of cervical cancer at early stages by using CNNs to extract features from histology images, followed by K-means clustering to generate graphs which are processed through two-layer GCN.
 BDR-CNN-GCN (batch normalized, dropout, rank-based pooling)~\cite{zhang2021improved} used the same mammographic images to extract image-level features using CNN and relation-aware features using GCN.
-The two feature sets are fused using dot product followed by a trainable linear projection for the breast cancer classification.
+The two feature sets are fused using a dot product followed by a trainable linear projection for breast cancer classification.
 Under the umbrella of multi-omics data, many GNN-based frameworks have been proposed recently.
 Molecular omics network(MOOMIN)\cite{rozemberczki2022moomin}, a multi-modal heterogeneous GNN to predict oncology drug combinations, processed molecular structure, protein features, and cell lines through GCN-based encoders, followed by late-fusion using a bipartite drug-protein interaction graph.
-Multi-omics graph convolutional networks (MOGONET) \cite{wang2021mogonet} used a GCN-GAN late fusion technique for the classification of four different diseases, including three cancer types, breast, kidney, and glioma.
+Multi-omics graph convolutional networks (MOGONET) \cite{wang2021mogonet} used a GCN-GAN late fusion technique for the classification of four different diseases, including three cancer types: breast, kidney, and glioma.
 Leng \emph{et al.} \cite{leng2022benchmark} extended MOGONET to benchmark three multi-omics datasets on two different tasks using sixteen DL networks and concluded that GAT-based GNN had the best classification performance.
 Multi-Omics Graph Contrastive Learner(MOGCL) \cite{rajadhyaksha2023graph} used graph structure and contrastive learning information to generate representations for improved downstream classification tasks on the breast cancer multi-omics dataset using late-fusion.
 Similar to MOGCL, Park \emph{et al.} \cite{park2022deep} developed a GNN-based multi-omics model that integrated mRNA expression, DNA methylation, and DNA sequencing data for NSCLC diagnosis.